 Medical marijuana can help with the symptoms of AIDS.
 AIDS stands for Acquired Immunodeficiency Syndrome.
 It's the most advanced stage of HIV infection, which is caused by the human immunodeficiency virus.
-AIDS is a chronic condition that weakens the immune system, making it difficult for the body to fight off infections and illnesses.

 HIV attacks and destroys CD4 cells, which are white blood cells that help the body fight infection.